 Blade Material

-As boot knives are intended to be a last-resort option, they typically use cheaper steels to balance sharpness, durability, and cost.
+Boot knives are intended to be a last-resort option, so they typically use cheaper steels to balance sharpness, durability, and cost.
 However, if you want a more versatile knife, you may choose to invest a bit more to get a better quality blade.

 Read: Best Survival Knife Sharpener